Oncology Patient Navigator

 Ask cancer survivors about their experiences and you will often hear that the process of getting good information to make decisions is overwhelming and oftentimes difficult.
 This can heighten fears and lead to unnecessary anxiety.
 And many will tell you that being a cancer patient in a system that is not geared to meet the emotional needs of patients and family members can be frustrating.

-Services Provided By Your Coach Include:
+Services Provided By Your Navigator Include:

 - Scheduling and coordinating appointments to prevent needless waiting and decrease the number of visits you may need.